New molecule could help cool planet

 The greatest cooling effect could be potentially felt in areas where there are high concentrations of both alkenes and pollutants, which enable the biradicals to react.

-"(The effect) would really kick in in hot spots like Hong Kong or Singapore," Percival said.
+"(The effect) would really kick in hot spots like Hong Kong or Singapore," Percival said.